oracle-quickstart/oci-oke/README.md

    - [Fully Public OKE (LB, APIEndpoint and NodePool in public subnets) + network deployed by module](examples/oke-fully-public-no-existing-network): This is an example of how to use the oci-oke module to deploy Container Engine for Kubernetes (OKE) with VCN-native support and all subnets are public and network cloud infrastrucutre elements will be deployed within the body of the module.
   - [Fully Public OKE (LB, APIEndpoint and NodePool in public subnets) + custom network injected into module](examples/oke-fully-public-use-existing-network): This is an example of how to use the oci-oke module to deploy Container Engine for Kubernetes (OKE) with VCN-native support and all subnets are public and network cloud infrastrucutre elements will be injected into the module.

-To deploy OKE using this Module:
+To deploy OKE using this Module with minimal effort use this:

 ```hcl
 module "oci-oke" {